azsk/ADOScanner-docs/06- Tracking compliance for your ADO environment/README.md

 </kbd>
 ----------------------------------------------

-### Step-2 : Using the Log Analytics Workspace Summary Overview for monitoring
+### Step-2 : Using the Log Analytics Workspace Summary for monitoring

 At this point, assuming that AzSK.ADO events were already being sent to the Log Analytics workspace, you should start seeing a tile such as the one below: